virtualcitySYSTEMS/map-core/documentation/vcsApp.md

 The [VcsApp](../src/vcsApp.js) is the main class of a VC Map application.
 One or multiple instances of a VcsApp can (co)exist and be embedded in a Website.

-The VcsApp implements the context concept, which allows to build modular applications.
+The VcsApp implements the module concept, which allows to build modular applications.
-It has the capability to serialize and deserialize its contexts.
+It has the capability to serialize and deserialize its modules.

 ## Collections

 An VcsApp consists of the following [collections](../src/util/collection.js) containing deserialized items defining the VcsApp's content:

-- contexts
+- modules
 - [maps](./maps.md)
 - [layers](./layers.md)
 - obliqueCollections